Other Databases (ODBC)

 Start Tableau and under Connect, select Other Databases (ODBC).
 For a complete list of data connections, select More under To a Server.

 Enter the information required to make the connection.

 If table or schema names are not listed, click the search icon or enter the name in the text box and click the search icon, and then select the name.

 If your connection works as you need it to, you can begin your analysis.
-If, however, you need to customize your ODBC connection to improve functionality and performance, refer to the articles under See also.
+If, however, you need to customize your ODBC connection to improve functionality and performance, refer to the articles under Other Databases (ODBC).